ariakit/ariakit/docs/styling.md

 ## Inline styles

-You can pass style props to ReaKit components.
+You can pass style props to Reakit components.
 Those will be converted into `style={{ ... }}` and applied as inline styles.
 Check the `HTML` tab below to see the output.

 ```jsx
 import { Box } from "reakit";